plan-systems/design-docs/README.md

 Distributed technologies offer astonishing potential, but they lack a consistent and accessible graphical user experience.
 Distributed ledgers and other “serverless” technologies are ripe to be integrated into a _unified_ visual interface that prioritizes human relationships and usability.
 Such a system must be resistant to mass-messaging/spam, outside interference, and malicious actors.
 As an information visualizer, PLAN allows teams to communicate and conduct logistics planning efficiently, reliability, and privately.
 PLAN offers assurance that the information we store and depend on will be available not only during times of prosperity, but also during natural disaster, political crisis, or economic drought.

-PLAN is intended for:
+PLAN is ideal for:
-- Community organizations
+- Community organizers
 - Educators and researchers
+- Entrepenuers and businesses
+- Journalists and media productions
 - Civic institutions
-- Trust networks and governance strutures
+- Trust networks and governance structures
-- Entrepenuers and businesses
 - Teams, clubs and gaming groups
-- Support groups
+- Human development and support groups

 ## What's in This Repo?